getpelican/pelican/docs/importer.rst

 Description
 ===========

-``importer.py`` is a command line tool for converting articles from other software to ReStructuredText.
+``pelican-import`` is a command line tool for converting articles from other software to ReStructuredText.
 The supported formats are:

 - Wordpress XML export